tchaase/tchaase.github.io/CV.md

 PhD - Steffen Gais' lab in Tübingen

 **10/2021 - 12/2023**
-M.Sc. in Neurocognitive Psychology at Goethe University Frankfurt am Main
+M.Sc. in Psychology at Goethe University Frankfurt am Main
-Thesis: *Investigating Neuroanatomic Variability in Autism Spectrum Disorder Using Contrastive Semi-Supervised VAEs*
+thesis: *Investigating Neuroanatomic Variability in Autism Spectrum Disorder Using Contrastive Semi-Supervised VAEs*

 **10/2018 - 02/2022**
-Bachelor of Science in Psychology at Goethe University Frankfurt am Main
+B.Sc. in Psychology at Goethe University Frankfurt am Main
-Thesis: *Effects of sleep Duration and Quality on Memory Consolidation of Preterm and Full-Term Born Children*
+thesis: *Effects of sleep Duration and Quality on Memory Consolidation of Preterm and Full-Term Born Children*

 #### scholarships & awards
 **03/2021**